dmitry-ivanov/laravel-console-logger/README.md

 }
 ```

-By default, you'll get `iclogger_notifications` table, which would be created automatically for you if it doesn't exist yet.
+By default, you will get `iclogger_notifications` table, which would be created automatically, if it doesn't exist yet.
 Surely, you can change the table name or even the logic of notification saving by overriding proper methods.
-It can be useful
+It can be
-if you want to add some custom fields to notifications table.
+useful if you want to add some custom fields to notifications table.
 Here is the basic example of what it may look like:

 ```php
 class MyLoggableCommand extends Command